hypertidy/anglr/README.md

 The core work for translating spatial classes is done by the unspecialized 'silicate::PATH' function and its underlying decomposition generics.

 `anglr` then decomposes further, from path-types to primitive-types - where "primitive" means topological primitives, vertices, line segments (edges), triangles.
+Ongoing work in the [silicate](https://github.com/hypertidy/silicate) package will support these types more fully.

 Crucially, polygons and lines are described by the same 1D primitives, and this is easy to do.
 Harder is to generate 2D primitives and for that we rely on [Jonathan Richard Shewchuk's Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 Triangulation is with `RTriangle` package using "constrained mostly-Delaunay Triangulation" from the Triangle library, but could alternatively use `rgl` with its ear clipping algorithm, and related work is in the `laridae` project to bring CGAL facilities to R.